allegro/turnilo/docs/configuration.md

 **introspectionStrategy** (string)

-Which introspection method to use.
+The introspection strategy for the Druid external.

 **requestDecorator** (string)

-A potential request decorator file to load.
+The request decorator module filepath to load.

 **decoratorOptions** (any)